 Brother CS 6000i 37 Satin Stitch Applique

 Is there any need of sewing pattern printers.
 If I want to do satin stitch around my heart, along a raw edge, we’re going to start with stitch number four.
 Instead of foot J switch over to foot letter N, that has a nice cutout underneath, here I’ll show you.
 It allows for satin stitches to really form out the backside.
 Some of your decorative stitches that are really heavy are going to call for this foot, but the machine doesn’t know that you’re going to manipulate this particular zig-zag stitch to be so close together.
 It’s just going to ask for the regular foot J instead.
 Take the settings as they start.
 What we’re going to do is we’re going to reduce the stitch length.
 While I’m sewing I’m going to come up here and minus it.
+Best sewing machine for the money.
 It’s going to start at 1.4, and I’m going to just keep touching it.
 We’re going to go below one,.9,.8.
 What I’m watching for is that the stitches get so close together that they begin to be as at in stitch.
 Now I want them to be close enough that they don’t pile up.

 I’m really seeing where that break point is.
 It’s always based on how thick your thread is.
 Depending on if you have much thinner thread you’ll be a little bit less, but as long as you’re going forward I think this is where.
 Oh, it’s trying, that’s.2.
 We’ll take a look and see which setting we actually like the best here, and then we can move over to our heart.
 You can actually get this.
 See how.
 So many people stop like right about here and they’re like, “Oh that’s fine. ” ” Come on down here and really get a nice closed up zig-zag.